 The following examples include a WHERE clause that searches for exact-text comparisons by using the keyword LIKE or MATCHES or the equal sign (=) relational operator.
 Unlike earlier examples, these examples illustrate how to query a table that is not in the current database.
-You can access a table that is not in the current database that contains the table has the same ANSI status as the current database.
+You can access a table that is not in the current database only if the database that contains the table has the same ANSI compliance status as the current database.
 If the current database is an ANSI-compliant database, the table you want to access must also reside in an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
-If the current database is not an ANSI-compliant database.
+If the current database is not an ANSI-compliant database, the table you want to access must also reside in a database that is not an ANSI-compliant database.

 Although the database used previously in this chapter is the demonstration database, the FROM clause in the following examples specifies the manatee table, created by the owner bubba, which resides in an ANSI-compliant database named syzygy.
-For more information on how to access tables that are not in the current database, see the IBM Informix Guide to SQL: Syntax
+For more information on how to access tables that are not in the current database, see the IBM Informix: Guide to SQL Syntax.

-Each statement in Query 2-30 retrieves all the rows that have the single word helmet in the description column, as Query Result 2-30 shows.
+Each statement in Figure 2-58 retrieves all the rows that have the single word helmet in the description column, as Figure 2-59 shows.

 '''

 SELECT stock_no, mfg_code, description, unit_price

 FROM syzygy:bubba.manatee

 WHERE description = 'helmet'

 ORDER BY mfg_code

 SELECT stock_no, mfg_code, description, unit_price

 FROM syzygy:bubba.manatee

 WHERE description LIKE 'helmet'

+ORDER BY mfg_code

-ORDER BY mfg_code, description, unit_price
+SELECT stock_no, mfg_code, description, unit_price

 FROM syzygy:bubba.manatee

 WHERE description MATCHES 'helmet'

 ORDER BY mfg_code

 '''

-The results might look like Query Result 2-30.
+The results might look like Figure 2-59.